by Bianca Garilli, ND, IFMCP, USMC Veteran

 - Increased risk for developing Alzheimer’s and other dementia disorders

-Although civilian statistics also note a high rate of mental health symptoms post-TBI, until recently there has not been focused studies on the veteran and military population as is relates to this phenomenon.2 Merritt et al. recently published a study on this health concern in the Journal of Neurotrauma, examining whether the ε4 allele influences neuropsychiatric symptoms in military veterans with and without mild-to-moderate TBI.2
+Although civilian statistics also note a high rate of mental health symptoms post-TBI, until recently there have not been focused studies on the veteran and military population as is relates to this phenomenon.2 Merritt et al. published a 2018 study on this health concern in the Journal of Neurotrauma, examining whether the ε4 allele influences neuropsychiatric symptoms in military veterans with and without mild-to-moderate TBI.2

 The study included 79 veterans with a history of TBI (n=69 mild, n=10 moderate) and 54 military control (MCs) without history of TBI.2 These veterans, a majority of whom were involved in the Iraq and Afghanistan conflicts, provided a DNA sample through buccal swab for APOE gene status analysis.2 DNA findings indicate that nearly a quarter of the 133 volunteers had at least one ε4 allele (ε2/ε2 = 0%, ε3/ε3 = 66.2%, ε4/ε4 = 2.3%, ε2/ε3 = 9%, ε3/ε4 = 19.5%, ε2/ε4 = 3%).2